The following are the core Dance Instructional genres at Brant Lake Dance Camp and a brief description of our approach to teaching.

 • Draw movement from your "improve" and composition.

 • Learn tools to get out of any creative blocks or challenge any habitual movement.

-• Use diverse music styles, clothing, spacing, lighting ideas, and imposed unique situations, all using your years of training, well-founded technique and body as a vehicle.
+• Use diverse music styles, clothing, spacing and unique situations, with your dance background, technique and body as a vehicle.

 • Mark your print on the world.